 The two graphs show the average Human Visual System’s Contrast Sensitivity as a function of cycles per degree on the retina for persons with 20/20 vision, on a log (left) and Linear (right) scales.
 As a result of these measurements, maximum human acuity is often assumed to be 50 cycles/degree.

 Granger says that the spatial frequencies on the retina that are most representative of the perception of sharpness are those between 3 and 12 cycles/degree (he worked off data in log scale).
-With a little geometry we can easily convert cycles per degree on the retina to cycles per mm on a displayed photograph:
+With a little geometry we can easily convert the distance covered by one degree on the retina to the equivalent distance on a displayed photograph:

-with p the period typically in mm, d viewing distance in the same units, and the angle on the retina in degrees for one period.
-We can then project the corresponding spatial frequency in cycles/mm (1/p) onto the sensor by multiplying it by the ratio of the diagonal of the camera’s sensor to the diagonal of the displayed photograph.
+with representing the period on the photograph typically in mm, d viewing distance in the same units and the angle on the retina in degrees for one period.
+We can then project the corresponding spatial frequency in cycles/mm () from the photograph onto the sensor by multiplying it by the ratio of the diagonal of the camera’s sensor to the diagonal of the displayed image .
 The corresponding spatial frequency on the sensor can then be expressed as follows:

 in cycles per the same units as viewing distance , with the ratio of the diagonals of the displayed photo and sensor and the spatial frequency on the retina in cycles/degree.

 MTF50 not Relevant at Standard Distance